NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/supporter-guides/oracles.md

 As we mentioned, blockchain transactions cannot access off-chain data directly.
 At the same time, relying on a single source of truth to provide data is insecure and invalidates the decentralization of a smart contract.
 This is known as the oracle problem.

-We can avoid the oracle problem by using a decentralized oracle that pulls from multiple data sources; if one data source is hacked or fails, the smart contract will still function as intended.
+We can avoid the oracle problem by using a decentralized oracle network, which pulls data from multiple sources; if one data source is hacked or fails, the smart contract will still function as intended.

 ## Security